East Midlands: Manufacturing

 The jet engine was built and developed in the region.

-In 2003, 23% of economic output in the East Midlands was in manufacturing, compared to 15% in the UK.
+In 2023, 14.8% of economic output in the East Midlands was in manufacturing, compared to the UK average of 9.1%.
+This is the second highest percentage of manufacturing contribution to GDP of any region in the UK, behind Wales.

 For engineering, Rolls-Royce (the world's second-largest maker of aircraft engines) in Sinfin and Rolls-Royce Marine Power Operations are both in Derby.
 Siemens Industrial Turbomachinery (former GEC, then Alstom) make industrial gas turbines in Lincoln, with a former division making aero-engine components, part of ITP Engines based at Whetstone, next door to Hardinge Machine Tools UK (former Bridgeport).
 Cytec Industries UK (owned since 2016 by Solvay) have a composites research centre in the south of Heanor.
 Meggitt Polymers & Composites (formerly Dunlop) are on the A512 in Shepshed, who make seals for aircraft.

 Triumph Motorcycles and Ultima Sports (sports cars) are in Hinckley.
 Cummins make diesel engines in Daventry, and build AC generators in Stamford, with its spares division at Wellingborough (near Mahle).
 80% of the world's Formula One cars are made in Northamptonshire.
 At the north of Motorsport Valley, Cosworth and MAHLE Powertrain (Cosworth Technology before January 2005) are next to the Nene in Northampton, with an engine block plant in Wellingborough.
 Force India and Delta Motorsport are at Silverstone, Mercedes AMG High Performance Powertrains is in Brixworth, and Mercedes-Benz F1 at Brackley.

 Near Leicester, Noble are in Barwell and Fenix Automotive in Braunstone.
 Eibach UK (shock absorbers) is off the B581 in Broughton Astley.
 KTM UK (high-performance motorcycles) is at Buckingham Industrial Estate in southeast Brackley; to the west, next door was Brawn GP (Honda F1 before 2008) in Evenley.
 Van Hool UK (coachwork) is in Wellingborough.

 Caetano UK is based near Coalville, a UK coachwork distributor for National Express.
 AGC Automotive UK make automotive glass (tempered glass and laminated glass) on Round Spinney Industrial Estate in Northampton.
 Plastic Omnium Automotive make automotive exteriors in the west of Measham.
 On a former airfield is Lippstadt-based Hella UK (LED automobile lighting, and Europe's largest automobile lighting manufacturer) in Chipping Warden and Aston le Walls.
 Ilmor is in Brixworth, and Bowler Offroad is in Belper.